 One young boy said “I’m proud of myself for being a good actor”

 Another said “I’m proud of accomplishing the play”

 By the end, each student had vocalized an achievement.
 You could see them lighting up with pride.
 And that’s how you build confidence-one act at a time- through improv!

-I can’t even begin to tell you what an incredible honor it has been AWAKENING CREATIVITY in youth (ages 2-15) while BUILDING CONFIDENCE, COURAGE & CHARACTER through theater for nearly a decade!
-It still astounds me how our company blossomed from 5 students attending a drama class in a small studio space in Falls Church, VA into a full-fledged theater arts education program that has served over 5,000 students in 6 counties within the Washington D.C. area.
+I can’t even begin to tell you what an incredible honor it has been AWAKENING CREATIVITY in youth (ages 2-15) while BUILDING CONFIDENCE, COURAGE & CHARACTER through theater for an entire decade!
+It still astounds me how our company blossomed from 5 students attending a drama class in a small studio space in Falls Church, VA into a full-fledged theater arts education program with our own arts space in OLD TOWN ALEXANDRIA that has served over 5,000 students in 6 counties within the Washington D.C. area.

 As the saying goes, each journey begins with a single step.
 For us, it all started on Monday, November 10, 2008 when CARE Actor opened its doors for the first-ever “Acting Workshop for Kids,” This class would later be renamed “DRAMATIC KIDS!”
 However, despite my marketing efforts just a few days prior to the first day of class, we had zero students.
 There was a part of me that said try again another time.
 But then a few days prior to calling it quits a co-worker of mine wrote me an email saying her daughter was interested in attending the class.
 Okay, one student is better than none!
 But, no wait!
 With her were 4 other interested kids who wanted to join!
 And with that our company was born!